Wells Fargo Utilities And High Income Fund - Good Start, But Not Enough

 To put the fund's performance into perspective, let's compare it to a number of peers and benchmarks.

 The fund is generally categorized as a utilities fund.
-We will compare it a number of CEF peers such as the Reaves Utility Income Fund (UTG), the Duff & Phelps Global Utility Income Fund (DPG), BlackRock Utility & Infrastructure Fund (BUI), the Macquarie Global Infrastructure Fund (MGU), and one of my favorite multi-asset, real asset and infrastructure funds, the Nuveen Real Asset Income & Growth Fund (JRI).
+We will compare it to a number of CEF peers such as the Reaves Utility Income Fund, the Duff & Phelps Global Utility Income Fund (DPG), the BlackRock Utility & Infrastructure Fund (BUI), the Macquarie Global Infrastructure Fund (MGU), and one of my favorite multi-asset, real asset and infrastructure funds, the Nuveen Real Asset Income & Growth Fund (JRI).

 Let's get started with YTD numbers.